xmtp/xmtp-dot-org/blog/why-cant-i-leave-a-message.md

 ---
 import ReactPlayer from 'react-player'

-Introducing "You've Got Mail" - An idea we want to build with the XMTP community
+Introducing "You've Got Mail" - An idea we want to build with the XMTP community.

 ![](media/CleanShot-2022-06-24-at-12.11.50@2x-1.png)